anupjanmane18/samsung-riscv/README.md

 ------------------------------------------------------------------------------------------------------------------

 <details>
-<summary><b>Task 2:</b> Performing SPIKE Simulation and Debugging the C code with Interactive Debugging Mode using Spike
+<summary><b>Task 2:</b> Performing SPIKE Simulation and Debugging the C code with Interactive Debugging Mode using Spike.

-I understood the principle and working of the whole program and how various registers like stack pointer and r5 are increasing, understood how the interface explains the process itself.
+I understood the principle and working of the whole program and how various registers like stack pointer and r5 are increasing & understood how the interface explains the process itself.
 </summary>

 ### What is SPIKE in RISCV?